On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-We calculate the UV LF of galaxies using UVW1 data from the wide area COSMOS field.
-This work complements paper I, in which LFs were calculated from deep UVW1 imaging in the CDFS, in that the larger sky area of COSMOS provides access to a larger sample of the most luminous galaxies, and so we can construct LFs to brighter absolute magnitudes.
-We can see in Fig. \ref{fig:lf68comp1} (upper panels), that the wide area COSMOS survey extends the bright end of the LF by almost a magnitude in the redshift bin $0.6 - 0.8$ and half a magnitude at $0.8 - 1.2$ compared to the CDFS LFs.
-As a consequence of this we can probe space densities an order of magnitude lower in COSMOS than CDFS, of order $10^{-6}$ Mpc$^{-3}$ Mag$^{-1}$.
+We can see in Fig. \ref{fig:lf68comp1} (upper panels) that the wide area COSMOS survey extends the bright end of the LF by almost a magnitude in the redshift bin $0.6 - 0.8$ and half a magnitude at $0.8 - 1.2$ compared to the CDFS LFs.
+As a consequence of this, we can probe space densities of an order of magnitude lower in COSMOS than in CDFS, of order $10^{-6}$ Mpc$^{-3}$ Mag$^{-1}$.
+We notice the difference in the normalisations of the LF between the two redshift bins.
+These differences can be attributed to different space densities of galaxies in the CDFS and COSMOS fields (cosmic variance).

-Our measurements are fairly consistent with the Schechter function shape at both redshift bins.
+Our measurements are fairly consistent with the Schechter function shape in both redshift bins.
 We can see this in the top right panel of Fig. \ref{fig:lf68comp1}, where the observed binned LF follows the shape of the modelled Schechter function.
-A similar behaviour is observed in the redshift bin $0.6-0.8$ (top left of Fig. \ref{fig:lf68comp1}), except at the brightest absolute magnitude bin, in which the binned LF appears to exceed considerably the Schechter function model.
-We therefore examine this bin in more detail to determine whether the data in this bin pose a serious challenge to the Schechter function model.
+A similar behaviour is observed in the redshift bin $0.6-0.8$ (top left of Fig. \ref{fig:lf68comp1}), except at the brightest absolute magnitude bin, in which the binned LF appears to considerably exceed the Schechter function model.
+Therefore, we examine this bin in more detail to determine whether the data in this bin pose a serious challenge to the Schechter function model.

-In this brightest absolute magnitude bin, we calculate from the Schechter function model that the expected number of sources in our survey is 0.12, whereas the number of galaxies observed is 2.
-From Poisson statistics, the probability of observing two or more galaxies when the expected number is 0.12 is $7.1\times 10^{-3}$, a discrepancy that is a little less than 3$\sigma$, but still somewhat uncomfortable.
+In this brightest absolute magnitude bin, we calculated from the Schechter function model that the expected number of sources in our survey is 0.12, whereas the number of galaxies observed is 2.
+From Poisson statistics, the probability of observing two or more galaxies when the expected number is 0.12 is $7.1\times 10^{-3}$, a discrepancy that is a little less than 3$\sigma$, but still a cause for concern.

 Given this observed discrepancy, we have looked in more detail at the sources in the brightest absolute magnitude bins in both magnitude ranges, and in particular at the possibility that they are contaminated by AGN.